estii20/aquileia-roman-city/README.md

 Different Hero image added for smaller screen sizes less than 1100px.

+The browser tests showed that the input fields on the contact form in Firefox were displaying larger than expected.
+I added a height in pixels instead of using a percentage so that the layout of the form was unchanged.

 ## Unfixed Bugs

-The browser tests showed that the input fields on the contact form in safari were displaying larger than expected.
-Improved understanding of css design compatibility in the future will help to fix this issue.
+None

 __Validators__